 2 tbsp Williams Raw Honey

 1 tbsp Nashville Heat habanero (OPTIONAL and only if you love heat, otherwise this is most mild of the hot wings sauces but it still has a little kick from the Sriracha butter.
 It was perfect for our kids who don’t like too much heat and I couldn’t resist the sweet and spicy combo either.)

 How To Cook Hot Wings In A Crock Pot:

 This crock pot chicken wings recipe is so easy!
-You will hardly believe how easy it is but the hot wings in crock pot taste fantastic without much fuss.
+You will hardly believe how easy it is but the hot wings in crock pot taste fantastic without minimal effort.
+I like a recipe without too much fuss.

-The first step is to take your wings and cut them up into the 3 pieces- the drumette, the flat, and the tip.
+The first step is to take the whole chicken wings and cut them up into the 3 chicken wing sections- the drumette, the flat, and the tip.
 We don’t use the wing tips in this hot wings recipe but you can save those for your slow cooker chicken stock recipe.
+Remember to wash your hands well and keep things sanitary when working with raw chicken.

 Next up, just toss the wings with the herbs and spices and dump them in the slow cooker and set it on low for 4 hours.
 Or you can cook for 2 hours on high.
-Just depends on when you want them to be ready!
-If you are using frozen chicken wings it will be 3 hours on high.
+The cooking time and temperature just depends on when you want them to be ready!
+If you are using frozen wings, it will be 3 hours on high.

-When you pull the lid off a few hours later, you will find that the fat has largely cooked right off the wings.
+When you pull the lid off a few hours later, you will find that the fat has largely cooked right off.
+Then you are left with tender wings.
+The cooking liquid can be tossed out, saved for your homemade chicken broth, or add a little back to your sauces.

 Mix up your simple wing hot sauces.